-It is apparent that the City must make changes in its solid waste department to ensure the ongoing viability of these operations on a user pay basis, particularly given the impacts related to lost revenues due to the closure of the local Abitibi Consolidated Inc. paper mill.
-In addition, the City continues to feel the effects from a private sector competitor who hauls waste directly to Manitoba.
+The City continues to comply with the Waste Diversion Act and make changes in its solid waste department to provide this service.
+Ongoing changes to this department will continue while still ensuring the ongoing viability of the operation on a user pay basis.
 At the same time, Kenora residents are increasing their recycling efforts, resulting in further shifts in volumes through reductions in solid waste activity and increases in residential recycled materials.